paritytech/xcm-docs/src/journey/queries.md

 Now we take a look at the query instructions.

 ## ReportHolding
-The `ReportHolding` instruction report to the given destination the contents of the Holding Register.
-The `assets` field is a filter for the assets that should be reported back.
-The assets reported back will be, asset-wise, *the lesser of this value and the holding register*.
-For example, if the holding register contains 10 of some fungible asset and the `assets` field specifies 15 of the same fungible asset, the result will return 10 of that asset.
-No wildcards will be used when reporting assets back.

 ```rust, noplayground
 ReportHolding { response_info: QueryResponseInfo, assets: MultiAssetFilter }
 ```

+The `ReportHolding` instruction reports to the given destination the contents of the Holding Register.
+The `assets` field is a filter for the assets that should be reported back.
+The assets reported back will be, asset-wise, *the lesser of this value and the holding register*.
+For example, if the holding register contains 10 units of some fungible asset and the `assets` field specifies 15 units of the same asset, the result will return 10 units of that asset.
+Wild cards can be used to describe which assets in the holding register to report, but the response always contains assets and no wild cards.

 ### Example
 For the full example, check [here](TODO).
 Assets are withdrawn from the account of parachain 1 on the relay chain and partly deposited in the account of parachain 2.
 The remaining assets are reported back to parachain 1.